NTIA/gilbert-elliot-model/README.md

 ## Command Line Interface
 Upon installation, a command line tool called `gilbert-elliot.exe` is installed and added to the path.
-It can determine valid model control values and simulate error patterns.
+It allows users to determine valid model control values and simulate error patterns.
 To see all options for the command line tool run

 ```